lost-melody/IgnisNiriShell/README.md

 - _Notification_ service is required in `NotificationPopups` and `ControlCenter`.
   - `NotificationPopups` can be disabled by commenting it out in `config.py`.
   - `NotificationCenter` can be removed from `ControlCenter`'s blueprint file.
-- _Wallpaper_ service is also initialized in `config.py`, and can be commented out if other wallpaper services are used.
+- `WallpaperWindow`s are initialized in `config.py`, and can be commented out if other wallpaper services are used.
+  - For _niri_, an extra `WallpaperWindow` is initialized as the overview backdrop, which should also be configured in _niri_ (example below).
 - _OSD_ displays changes of volumes, backlight, and optionally caps lock state.
   - _libevdev_ is required for caps lock state detection, installed via system package manager and pip.
     - Install _libevdev_: `pacman -S libevdev`.